zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

   distributions and is generally recommended on Linux to avoid conflicts with Python packages installed using the system package manager.

+- On Linux, verify the Python user install directory ``~/.local/bin`` is at the front of your PATH environment variable, otherwise installed packages won't be found.

 - On macOS, Homebrew disables the ``--user`` flag\ [#homebrew_user]_.

 - On Windows using ``cmd.exe``, although it's possible to use the ``--user`` flag, it makes it harder for the command prompt to find executables installed by pip.

 Set Up a Toolchain
 ******************